nobuyukioishi/D6T-44L-06_on_RasPi/README.md

 If you hasn't set up your Raspberry Pi for using the I2C port, see [here](http://www.instructables.com/id/Raspberry-Pi-I2C-Python/) to do it.

-You mey need to install the i2c-dev package as well with:
+You may need to install the i2c-dev package as well with:

 ```bash
 sudo apt-get install i2c-dev